marioy47/blog-site/posts/wordpress-plugin-tdd-with-docker-phpunit/index.md

 Even though you the final environment is pretty portable, you still need to install a couple of pieces of software, being the more obvious [Docker](https://docker.com)

-Optionally, but strongly recommended, is that you install [`composer`](http://getcomposer.org) in your development machine.
+Optionally, you can install [`composer`](http://getcomposer.org) in your development machine.
 This is optional since we are going to install `composer` in our _Docker_ container, but having a local instance will speed up your development process.
+Specially if you want to execute `phpcs` or `phpcbf` (wich we won't touch in this article) against your code.

 Before we continue, make sure you have access to the `docker-compose` command.
 Unless you have a very old version of _Docker_, you must have access to it.